-Within Teamwork Projects, you can enable the SharePoint integration on individual projects once it has been enabled at site level.
+Within Teamwork, you can enable the SharePoint integration on individual projects to interact with your SharePoint files.

 You can choose a different SharePoint group drive to connect to each project.